 Save all your vegetable peels and scraps in a bag in the freezer.
 When the bag is full, use all those leftover bits and bobs to make a batch of vegetable broth.
-Onion peels, carrot ends, cabbage cores—they can all be used to make rich and flavorful broth.
+Onion peels, carrot ends, cabbage cores—they can all be used to make a rich and flavorful broth.

 11 of 15

 If you have a few stalks of celery left over after making a recipe, chop them up and stick them in the freezer.
 It's a wonderful addition to soups, stews, and casseroles.
-Just add a couple handfuls to your recipe, and they'll thaw as they cook.
+Just add a couple of handfuls to your recipe, and they'll thaw as they cook.

 12 of 15